In Praise of Operating at My Scale

 “We’re hiring again, but now we need someone to manage the new hire.”

-Sometimes this can feel like the professional version of the hedonic treadmill: each improvement promises simplicity, but most deliver only a different kind of complexity.
+This feels like the professional version of the hedonic treadmill: each improvement promises simplicity, but most deliver only a different kind of complexity.
 Worse, it distorts perspective.
 Firms increase their speed to keep up, not realizing they’re running in place.
 Each change promises to ease the journey, yet paradoxically demands more energy to maintain.
-Partners describe themselves as “sprinting” toward efficiency — only to end up exhausted without having moved at all.
+Partners describe themselves as “sprinting” toward efficiency only to end up exhausted without having moved at all.

-The irony is that the more complex these firms become, the more time they spend working on the machine instead of working for their clients.
+The irony is that the more complex these firms become, the more time they spend on the machine rather than serving their clients.
 And the machine always wants more.

-To be clear, scaling can absolutely be the right—and even ideal—path for many advisors.
+To be clear, scaling can absolutely be the right and even ideal path for many advisors.
 Some genuinely thrive in complexity and organizational growth.
 The problem isn’t scale itself.
 It’s the assumption that everyone should want it.
 That more is always better.
-That bigger is automatically smarter, more successful, or more meaningful.
+And that bigger is automatically smarter, more successful, or more meaningful.

 For me, it’s not.
-And recognizing that has been one of the most clarifying decisions of my career.
+And recognizing that has been one of the most clarifying decisions of my career and life.

 What I Gain by Staying Small